 The group was founded by ANYCOLOR (then Ichikara) in early 2018 as a proof of concept for the Nijisanji app, after Kizuna Ai kickstarted the VTuber trend in 2016-2017.
 The app allows streaming with Live2D-animated anime avatars using the iPhone X facial motion capture technology, which is simpler and much less expensive than full-body 3D motion tracking equipment used with Kizuna Ai.

-- Nijisanji: The main Japanese branch of Nijisanji.
-It currently has 103 active members and 15 former members (13 members who retired including the two from VOIZ, two members whose contracts were terminated).
+- Nijisanji: The main branch of Nijisanji.
+It currently has 140 active members and 32 former members (30 members who retired including the two from VOIZ, two members whose contracts were terminated).

 - VOIZ was a male unit of 4 members, active from June-August 2018.
 Two of the members retired in June 2018 while the other two (Air Harusaki and Naru Naruse) subsequently joined SEEDs.

-- NIJISANJI ID: The Indonesian branch, which began activities in June 2019.
-Currently has 16 active members.
+- NIJISANJI ID: The Indonesian branch, which began activities in June 2019 before merging with the main branch in 2022.

-- NIJISANJI KR: The Korean branch, which began activities in January 2020.
-Currently has 16 active members and 7 former members; this includes 6 members from the agency 541 E&G, who merged with KR when it was established.
+- NIJISANJI KR: The Korean branch, which began activities in January 2020 before also merging with the main branch in 2022.
+Includes Livers from the agency 541 E&C, which merged with KR when it was established.

 - NIJISANJI IN: The Indian branch (temporarily the English branch NIJISANJI EN), which began activities in January 2020.
 Currently inactive, with 3 former members.